Disclaimer: This article was originally posted on July 24, 2019, and has been updated on July 25, 2022, with the latest information.

 - Suggest and link the image to products that are closely related or are an updated version.

-- Don’t delete the page and add a 301 redirect to a relevant product or relevant category or somewhere else.
+- Don’t delete the page and add a 301 redirect to a relevant product or relevant category or the sitemap (in case there are no relevant products).

 Product Deletion Process